 Why Engagement Rings Are Made With Diamonds

 The idea of giving a ring as a sign of betrothal isn’t a particularly new one.
-The Romans were known to swap modest betrothal rings or iron; in later periods they switched over to gold.
-The rings’ popularity hit a lull for hundreds of years before picking back up in the 12th century when Pope Innocent III laid down some new ground rules about weddings.
+The Romans were known to swap modest betrothal rings of iron; in later periods they switched over to gold.
+The rings’ popularity hit a lull for hundreds of years before picking back up in the 12th century, when Pope Innocent III laid down some new ground rules about weddings.
 All weddings had to take place in a church, and the bride had to receive a ring.
 Moreover, couples had to observe a new waiting period between their betrothal and marriage.
 European aristocrats began giving engagement rings to their beloveds while they counted down the days until they could actually wed.

-You Shoulda Put a Thimble on It
+Put a Thimble on It

 Engagement rings still weren’t quite the wedding staple that they are now.
 Other customs competed against slipping a ring on a bride-to-be’s finger.
 In England, one practice involved the man and woman breaking a piece of gold or silver and each keeping half.
 They would then drink a glass of wine, and the engagement was on.
 As late as the 19th century, some American women received thimbles as symbols of their engagements; after the wedding they would often cut the bottom off of their thimbles and wear them as rings.